NeatU CSS Framework

 Heading With Light Green Background.

-Heading With Dark Green Background.
+Heading With Azure Background.

 A paragraph containing multiple span elements with orange, eggplant, ruby background and white text.